vishal-av/Gitops-Samples/GitOps-Secret-Expressions/simple-example/README.md

 1. Harness plugin enabled on GitOps agent
 2. Feature flag `CDS_GITOPS_SECRET_RESOLUTION_ENABLED` is enabled
 3. Secrets exist in Harness with exact identifiers
-4. Secrets are backed by HashiCorp Vault
+4. Secrets are backed by Harness Secret Manager
 5. You have RBAC permissions to access the secrets

 ### Issue: "Secret not found" error